dec32/ajemi/README.md

 The dictionary files are stored in `%APPDATA%/Ajemi/dict`.
 Their names end with `.dict` suffix.
 The format follows these 3 rules:

 1. Entries are written as `{spelling} {output_0} {output_1}...{output_n}`
-2. Single-character outputs can be written in their [Unicode code points](https://www.kreativekorp.com/ucsur/charts/sitelen.html) with a leading `#`
+2. Single-character outputs can be written in their [Unicode code points](https://www.kreativekorp.com/ucsur/charts/sitelen.html) with a leading `U+`
-3. Comments start with `//`
+3. Comments start with `#`

 Here's a minimal example: